MelodicXP/caps/README.md

 #### Tests

 - How do you run tests?
-  - jest and supertest
+  - jest

 - Any tests of note?
+  - pickupAndDeliveryHandler.test.js
-  - placeholder
+  - deliveryAcknowledgement.test.js

 #### UML